datalayer/jupyter-ui/jep/README.md

   automatically display the current application theme.
 - **Use any tech stack:** The library ships as a set of web components, meaning developers can use the toolkit no matter what tech stack (React, Vue, Svelte, etc.) their extension is built with.
-- **Accessible out of the box:** All components ship with web standard compliant ARIA labels, keyboard navigation and accessible color contrast.
+- **Accessible foundations out of the box:** All components ship with web standard compliant ARIA labels, keyboard navigation and accessible color contrast.

 This jupyter-ui-toolkit repository contains three packages: